MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

     # call the results and
     move_results = simple_grid.get_results(load_case="Moving Two Axle Truck")

 One can query results at specific position of the moving load by looking up the index of load case.

-The following example we query the bending moment about z-axis component, with load case corresponding to where the load groups are at/near midspan L = 16.75 m, and the longitudinal elements along/near mid-span, i.e. element 84 to 90 in Figure 1:
+In the following example we query the bending moment about :math:`z`-axis component, with the load case corresponding to where the load groups are at/near midspan L = 16.75 m, and the longitudinal elements along/near mid-span, i.e. element 84 to 90 in Figure 1:

 .. code-block:: python